 Note: This graph is a summary of all influenza notifications, by week of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.
 The seasonal threshold defines a value above which may indicate epidemic seasonal influenza activity.
 The threshold value is calculated based on analysis of seasonal influenza data from the past four years.

-None of the 1,522 specimens submitted for influenza PCR testing at PathWest were positive in the past week (Figure 5).
+Of the 922 specimens submitted for influenza PCR testing at PathWest in the past week, two tested positive (Figure 5).